 - a.
 A completed & approved travel voucher - b.
-Request for Attendance-Meetings & Conferences Form - c.
+Request for Attendance-Meetings & Conferences Form (if no form is available, the Travel Voucher shall require approval by the County Manager's office) - c.
 Workshop, training, or meeting agenda, if available; and/or registration - d.
 Mileage printout - e.
 Itemized hotel receipts (to include mandatory incidental charges), if applicable - f.
 Incidental receipts, if applicable - g.
 Meal receipts if claiming in excess of the standard meal allowance, along with the GSA listing of high cost cities